Treats small cell lung cancer.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to topotecan, if you are pregnant or breastfeeding, or if you have severe bone marrow depression (low blood counts).
+You should not use this medicine if you are pregnant or if you have had an allergic reaction to topotecan or have severe bone marrow depression (low blood counts).

 How to Use This Medicine